Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 For something more dynamic, there’s the carousel layout.

-This way, you can add a Twitter slider and make your website more interactive.
+This way, you can add a Twitter slider and make your website more interactive for your visitors.

-Once you pick the layout for your Twitter feed, click on Save.
+Once you pick the layout for your Twitter feed, confirm your changes with the Save button.

 To customize the other parts of your Twitter feed, click on the Customize button at the top.

-Now, click on the Color Scheme option to go ahead and set the colors of your Twitter feed.
+Now, simply click on the Color Scheme option on the left panel to start setting up the colors of your Twitter feed.

-You have 4 colors schemes that you can use for your tweets:
+You have 4 colors schemes that you can use for your feed:

 - Inherit from Theme: Copy the colors of your website’s theme